-This last word is an eponym, which means it is derived from a person’s name.
-The person in this case is the 19th century philanthropist Thomas Bowdler, who had the noble, if not slightly misguided notion, of censoring William Shakespeare’s works so as to make them more palatable for women and children.
-While such an undertaking may sound downright daft, one must remember that Shakespeare was very fond of the scatological and perverse, his works often reading like exalted potty humor.
-In honor of removing the objectionable parts, Mr. Bowdler, has the %&# distinction of the word ‘bowdlerize’, which means to censor or—and here is another great %#&@ GRE word—to expurgate.
+This word is an eponym, which means it is derived from a person’s name.
+The person in this case is the 19th century philanthropist Thomas Bowdler, who had the noble, if somewhat slightly misguided notion, of censoring William Shakespeare’s works so as to make them more palatable for women and children.
+On the surface such an undertaking might sound silly, but we must remember that Shakespeare was very fond of the scatological and perverse, his works often reading like exalted potty humor.
+In honor of removing the objectionable parts, Mr. Bowdler, has the %&# distinction of the word “bowdlerize,” which means to censor or—and here is another great %#&@ GRE word—to expurgate.

-A phrase, term, or a label carries with it a negative connotation is a pejorative one.
-A pejorative label is not necessarily an outright insulting one.
-Indeed, it can be a very neutral word that, over time, has taken on a slightly negative meaning.
-For instance, ‘permissive’ simply means allowing another person to do something.
-Yet over the years the word has a negative ring to it.
-A permissive parent isn’t one who just allows his or her child do something.
-Our perception is that parent let’s his or her child rule the roost.
+A phrase, term, or a label that carries with it a negative connotation is considered a pejorative.
+This label need not necessarily be an outright insult.
+In fact, it can be a very neutral word that, over time, has taken on a slightly negative meaning.
+For instance, “permissive” means to allow another person to do something.
+Yet over the years the word has taken on a negative tinge.
+A permissive parent isn’t one who just allows his or her child do something; he or she has likely let the child run rampant.

-Some more obvious pejorative terms that leap to mind come from the career world: garbage man for sanitation worker, ‘shrink’ for psychiatrist.
-Of course there is escort, which at one time carried the innocuous label of a chaperone.
-Today, an escort is a….well, I don’t think Mr. Bowdler will let me write that word here.
+Interestingly, pejorative terms abound in the world of careers: “garbage man” is a pejorative for sanitation worker; “shrink” is a pejorative for psychiatrist.
+Of course there is “escort,” which at one time carried the innocuous label of a chaperone.
+Today, an escort is ah….well, I don’t think Mr. Bowdler will let me write that word here.